alexsavio/alexsavio.github.io/first-principles-devops.txt

 The conversation typically centers on tools (Kubernetes, Terraform, Jenkins, GitHub Actions) rather than on the underlying problem being solved.
 This is the first sign that something has gone wrong: when the answer comes before the question.

 I've seen this pattern up close.
 Teams that spend months building elaborate CI/CD pipelines before asking whether their actual bottleneck is deployment or something else entirely.
-A startup with two developers and three microservices running on Kubernetes because "that's what you do."
+A startup with two developers and three microservices running on Kubernetes because "that's what you do".
 An ops team automating a quarterly task into a script that took longer to debug than a year of doing it by hand.
 The tools aren't the problem.
 The problem is reaching for them before understanding what you're solving.

 ## The Assumptions We Carry